Effective perturbation theory for linear operators: Main results

 The \emph{reduced resolvent} (at $\lambda_\op{L}$) of $\op{L}$ is the operator

 which takes its values in $G_\op{L}$.

-Our method relies on two particular quantities associated to an operator (with a simple isolated eigenvalue), which on the one hand control all derivatives of eigendata (to all order), and on the other hand are defined in term of some eigendata.
+Our method relies on two particular quantities associated to an operator (with a simple isolated eigenvalue), which on the one hand control all derivatives of eigendata (to all order), and on the other hand are defined in terms of some eigendata.

-\begin{defi} Let $\op{L}\in\BX$ have a simple isolated eigenvalue $\lambda_\op{L}$, with eigenvector $u_\op{L}$ and eigenform $\phi_\op{L}$. we shall consider the quantities
+\begin{defi} Let $\op{L}\in\BX$ have a simple isolated eigenvalue $\lambda_\op{L}$, with eigenvector $u_\op{L}$ and eigenform $\phi_\op{L}$.
+We shall consider the quantities

 respectively called the \emph{condition number} and the \emph{spectral isolation}. \end{defi} Let us quickly explain their relevance.
-A large condition number corresponds to the eigendirection $\langle u\rangle$ being close to the stable complement $G_\op{L}$; when $\fX$ is a Hilbert space and $\op{L}$ is normal the condition number is $1$, but the condition number is also $1$ in many other cases.
+A large condition number means that the eigenspace $\langle u\rangle$ is close to the stable complement $G_\op{L}$; when $\fX$ is a Hilbert space and $\op{L}$ is normal the condition number is $1$, but the condition number is also $1$ in many other cases.
 The spectral isolation controls how far $\lambda$ must be from the rest of the spectrum (small $\gamma$ entails a very isolated eigenvalue).